Manuka honey has been shown to be effective against common bacteria and fungi infections including:

 It has a very low pH, in the acidic range, which decreases bacteria growth, since bugs aren’t fond of acidic environments.
 The acidic environment has also been shown to promote fibroblasts activity.
 Fibroblasts are cells heavily involved in connective tissue production, antiaging and wound healing process.

 Honey also contains the enzyme glucose oxidase, which produces hydrogen peroxide and gluconic acid, two substances that are responsible for honey’s biggest antibacterial activity.
-Hydrogen peroxide also promotes angiogenesis, or new blood vessel formation, which allows for more oxygen delivery to wounds and helps with healing.
+Some research suggests that hydrogen peroxide also promotes angiogenesis, or new blood vessel formation, which allows for more oxygen delivery to wounds and helps with healing.

 Keep in mind that only unpasteurized honey will provide glucose oxidase, as pasteurized honey, which is heated, will cause proteins (enzymes) to denature (change shape) and lose their effectiveness.

 You can also apply honey not only on your cuts or wounds, but your pet’s too, and there’s even some research indicating that honey can speed up the healing process of burns and diabetic ulcers.